 Stabilize Your Blood Sugar

 Hormone fluctuations during menopause can trigger blood sugar dips and surges, contributing to sometimes unpredictable mood swings.
-Eating small, frequent meals instead of three squares can help keep blood sugar levels in balance.
+Limiting processed flours and sugar and including protein with meals and snacks can help keep blood sugar levels in balance.

 Eat Some Soy